Opt Out Today

 Find out how much you might have at the end of your career if you opted out this summer and invested your dues:

-Be advised that if MERC or a court rules in favor of the window, you will have to re-submit the form again next August and may be liable for back dues.
-Until the case runs its way through the courts, the MEA may reject your resignation outside of August.
+However, be advised that the MEA will likely appeal the MERC decision.
+If an appellate court rules in favor of the window and you don’t send a letter in August, you will likely have to re-submit the form again the following August and may be liable for back dues.
+Until the case runs its way through the courts, the MEA may possibly reject your resignation outside of August.
 You can read more about the decision here and come back to AugustOptOut.org for the latest developments or email firstname.lastname@example.org for more information.
-Until the a decision is finalized, please be ready to send the letter again in August to be assured the MEA will accept it.

 All contract information is current as of August 1st 2014.
 Some contracts may have been amended since then, please consult your contract for the latest information on your right-to-work status.